cosmos/sdk-tutorials/README.md

 # Example SDK Application Tutorial

-In this tutorial, you will build a functional [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) application and, in the process, learn the basic concepts and structures in the SDK.
+In this tutorial, you will build a functional [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) application and, in the process, learn the basic concepts and structures of the SDK.
 The example will showcase how quickly and easily you can build your own blockchain from scratch on top of the Cosmos SDK.

 By the end of this tutorial you will have a functional `nameservice` application, a mapping of strings to other strings (`map[string]string`).
 This is similar to [Namecoin](https://namecoin.org/), [ENS](https://ens.domains/), or [Handshake](https://handshake.org/), which all model the traditional DNS systems (`map[domain]zonefile`).
 Users will be able to buy unused names, or sell/trade their name.